cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   });
   esbuild.stop()
 ```
 This build can handle both TypeScript and JavaScript files.
-The TS files would be transformed into JS files during the build.
+The TS files would be transformed into JS files during the build all JavaScript moved into the `outfile` folder.

-The `mod.ts` file exports all the web component files, both those written in TypeScript and JavaScript.
+The `mod.ts` file exports all the web component files, written in either TypeScript or JavaScript.
 In this case, that's all the files in the `components/wc` folder.
+THe JavaScript files are transpiled into JavaScript while the JavaScript files are put into the `outfiles` directory without change.
+All of the files are bundled together into the `wc.esm.js` file.

+The `wc.esm.js` file needs to be committed to git as it is used when the app is deployed to production.
+In the example app, the `dev` task was created to run the `build-wc.js` file prior to starting the development server.
+It is important that you run that task every time you change a Web Component file.

 The `esbuild` tool cannot handle transforming multiple files into a single bundle file without an entrypoint, so the `mod.ts` file is used as the entry point for all of them.

 The `mod.ts` file could be created programmatically from a list of `components/wc` files, but I decided not to do that to simplify the build process.

-The final bundle is contained in the `wc.esm.js` file.

 When you use a custom element in a Fresh application, you'll notice that they will throw an error in the vscode (and probably other LSPs too).
-In order to remove this error you have to register the TypeScript type of the custom element with the Fresh application.
+To remove this error you have to register the TypeScript type of the custom element with the Fresh application.

-In order to do that you need to create records in a `types.ts` file that extends `JSX.IntrinsicElements` for custom element tags.
-In the [Fresh web component demo app](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts) that I created for this blog post.
+In order to do that you need to create interfaces in a TypeScript file that extends `JSX.IntrinsicElements` for each custom element tags.
+In the [Fresh Web Component example app](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts) that file is `types/types.ts`.

 Here's what a simple custom element type definition would look like ([from this source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts)):
 ```ts